rafidini/rafidini.github.io/_posts/2020-08-01-disaster-tracker.markdown

 - Publier sur une plateforme
 Cependant le travail étant conséquent, à moi seul ce fut difficile de tout faire et ça aurait pu être intéressant de faire ce projet en équipe.

-> "Alone we can do so little, together we can do so much." <br> – Helen Keller
+> "Alone we can do so little, together we can do so much." – Helen Keller

 ***